spielerkapitan/Analyzing-Tux-Racer-1.1/README.md

 # Unused Content

-in the folder courses in older versions than 1.1, you can find a cup called "antartic"
+in the folder courses in older versions than 1.1, you can find a cup called "antarctic"

 the courses are still there, but these dont have any items.tcl, which i guess they originally had one.